 Invisible made visible

 What is radiation?
 What is electricity?
 Come see and try out for yourself how the invisible can be made visible.
 Build an electric piano and disco lights.
-The station is run by the researchers and engineers from the detector laboratory of the Helsinki Institute of Physics.
+The station is run by the researchers and engineers from the Helsinki Institute of Physics (HIP).

 Roll the dice of chance